As opioid crisis continues, ibuprofen and acetaminophen may help

 In addition to being highly addictive, opioid drugs have side effects that can include sleepiness and cramps.
 A person gets used to a certain dosage after a few weeks or months, many times causing them to take more to relieve pain.
 That can lead to addiction.

 Nearly every day on average, at least one person dies from an opioid overdose in Jefferson County, Kentucky.

 Norton Healthcare has created an Opioid Stewardship Committee to find solutions to reduce the number of opioids in the community.
-The committee is working to change prescription practices based on changes suggested by The Joint Commission, a health care accreditation organization.

 “If you come to Norton Healthcare for pain control, it’s important to know that you may be treated with alternatives to opioid drugs, such as over-the-counter medications, physical therapy and other therapies as needed,” Dr. Frazier said.